VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 ### How robust is this approach?

-This approach uses the brokered messaging option of the Windows Azure Service Bus to provided asynchronous messaging.
+This approach uses the brokered messaging option of the Windows Azure Service Bus to provide asynchronous messaging.
 The Service Bus reliably stores messages until consumers connect and retrieve their messages.

-Also, the peek/lock approach to retrieving messages from a queue or topic subscription adds reliability in the scenario that a message consumer fails while it is processing the message.
+Also, the peek/lock approach to retrieving messages from a queue or topic subscription adds reliability in the scenario in which a message consumer fails while it is processing the message.
 If a consumer fails before it calls the **Complete** method, the message is still available for processing when the consumer restarts.